skytap/skytap-ansible-inventory/README.md

         FAILED => SSH encountered an unknown error.
 The output was: command-line line 0: Missing argument.

-use the `[ansible_ssh_vars]` block in your skytap.ini to set parameters specific to your Skytap Environment (such as usernames, SSH key locations, ports -- see `EXAMPLEskytap.ini` for possible values
+use the `[ansible_ssh_vars]` block in your skytap.ini to set parameters specific to your Skytap Environment (such as usernames, SSH key locations, ports -- see `EXAMPLE_skytap.ini` for possible values

-##Unit Tests
+## Unit Tests
 If you need to extend the inventory script for personal use, this package includes a basic set of unit tests which should validate correct behavior for  `skytap_inventory.py`

 Tests and mock data are included in the `/test` sub-package.
 You should have mock installed for Python version <= 3.0 (`pip install mock`).